Building a Culture of Gratitude in the Classroom

 We have a Navajo indian today who shares some information about himself, the Navajo community as well as he teaches the kids how to say hello, goodbye, thank you and numbers till 5 in Navajo Language. .#howiparticipate,#Navajo #duallanguage #GlobalEd,@ivanber05 pic.twitter.com/iypdaB25wq

 - Hold a schoolwide food drive in which students bring in canned goods to donate to a local food bank.
 You may choose to set up a friendly competition between grades to encourage donations.
 The results of this endeavor will help to feed those in need at Thanksgiving.

 - Bring your class on a field trip to volunteer at a local soup kitchen.
 Have them learn about the various steps it takes to successfully run a soup kitchen each day.
 This activity can provide students with a new perspective and teach them the importance of service and giving back to their neighbors.

-At Participate Learning, we are so thankful for our students and teachers who empower us to find ways to constantly work to achieve our mission of ensuring equitable and inclusive access to a globally focused education for all.
+At Participate Learning, we are so thankful for our students and teachers who empower us to find ways to constantly work to achieve our mission of creating global, cultural, and language connections that empower students and educators to positively impact the world.
 Without them, none of our work would be possible.